cloudflare/mod_cloudflare/README.md

 ### CloudFlareRemoteIPTrustedProxy ###

-This is the IP range from which we will allow the `CloudFlareRemoteIPHeader` to be used from.
+This for trusted IP addresses or ranges from which we will allow the `CloudFlareRemoteIPHeader` to be used from.
 See [here][1] for a complete list.

+### DenyAllButCloudFlare ###

+When this is set, we will deny requests from IPs which aren't in the `CloudFlareRemoteIPTrustedProxy` directive or are not from a Cloudflare IP.

+Note that by default, `DenyAllButCloudflare` will not allow Remote IPs, they will need to be whitelisted through `CloudFlareRemoteIPTrustedProxy`.

+## Loading the Module ##

 Note that on some systems, you may have to add a `LoadModule` directive manually.
 This should look like: